German revolutions of 1848–1849: Baden

-Baden had a liberal constitution from 1811 until reaction resulted in aristocratic rulers revoking the constitution in 1825.
-In 1830, Leopold of Baden became Grand Duke.
+Baden had a liberal constitution from 1811 until reaction resulted in Grand Duke Louis I revoking the constitution in 1825.
+In 1830, Leopold became Grand Duke.
 His reign brought liberal reforms in constitutional, civil and criminal law, and in education.
-In 1832 Baden joined the (Prussian) Customs Union.
+In 1832 Baden joined the Prussian Customs Union.
 After news broke of revolutionary victories in February 1848 in Paris, uprisings occurred throughout Europe, including Austria and the German states.

-Baden was the first state in Germany to have popular unrest, despite the liberal reforms.
-Baden happened to be one of the most liberal states in Germany.
+Baden was the first state in Germany to have popular unrest, despite Baden being one of the most liberal states in Germany.
 After the news of the February Days in Paris reached Baden, there were several unorganized instances of peasants burning the mansions of local aristocrats and threatening them.

 On 27 February 1848, in Mannheim, an assembly of people from Baden adopted a resolution demanding a bill of rights.
 Similar resolutions were adopted in Württemberg, Hesse-Darmstadt, Nassau, and other German states.
 The surprisingly strong popular support for these movements forced rulers to give in to many of the Märzforderungen (demands of March) almost without resistance.

 The March Revolution in Vienna was a catalyst to revolution throughout the German states.
 Popular demands were made for an elected representative government and for the unification of Germany.
 Fear on the part of the princes and rulers of the various German states caused them to concede in the demand for reform.
-They approved a pre parliament, which was convened from 31 March 1848, until 4 April 1848, in St. Paul's Church in Frankfurt am Main, charged with the task of drafting a new constitution, to be called the "Fundamental Rights and Demands of the German People."
-The majority of the delegates to the preparliament were constitutional monarchists.
+They approved a provisional parliament, which was convened from 31 March 1848, until 4 April 1848, in St. Paul's Church in Frankfurt am Main, charged with the task of drafting a new constitution, to be called the "Fundamental Rights and Demands of the German People."
+The majority of the delegates to the provisional parliament were constitutional monarchists.